fzenke/pub2015orchestrated/README.md

 behind Figure 3 in our paper.
 The simulation `sim_rc_p11` is a version with a homeostatic sliding threshold.
 The current default  is to run the homeostatic one, but this can be changed easily in `globalvars.sh`.

+## Example analysis

+You will find some example analysis files (including a Jupyter notebook) in the `ana` subdirectory.